Recommended Bird Field Guides for the 7 Continents

 The Birds of South Asia: The Ripley Guide (Rasmussen and Anderson).
 This two-volume set covers Pakistan, India, Nepal, Bhutan, Bangladesh, Sri Lanka, and west Myanmar, plus the Andaman Islands.
 This much-hailed work is extremely detailed and includes superb plates in the first volume and a huge amount of text in the second volume.
 The first volume is really the field guide, while the second volume is filled with detailed species accounts, now including sonograms.
 Fully revised and updated from the first edition, with many new taxonomic updates, plus the cover is now a durable soft cover rather than the old hardbound book.
 Get both: take the field guide into the field with you and compare notes with the species accounts in volume 2 at night.

-Birds of India, Sri Lanka, Pakistan, Nepal, Bhutan, Bangladesh and the Maldives (Kazmierczak).
-A useful guide covering the entire Indian subcontinent.
-We felt the plates are a little cramped.
-However, the distribution maps are good, and although not opposite the plates, they are on the following pages.
+A field guide to the Birds of India, Sri Lanka, Pakistan, Nepal, Bhutan, Bangladesh and the Maldives (Kazmierczak) A useful guide covering the entire Indian subcontinent.
+We felt the plates are a little cramped, however the distribution maps are good, and although not opposite the plates, they are on the following pages.
 Due to the number of species covered there is fairly limited species text.

 The updated version of the field guide (left; as opposed to the handbook pictured on the right) now includes range maps and text opposite the plates in a more conventional style, a much-needed improvement over the first edition.

 In addition, the authors have also taken plates and text from the whole subcontinent and distilled into separate countries – if you’re only visiting Bhutan or Pakistan, for example, you can purchase their books just for those countries, and be less overwhelmed – see below: